sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Jevil, sat in your chair, many times larger than you, smiled down at you.
 "Is this the kind of adventures humans like you dream of?
 I daresay it's rather cute~."

 You blinked.
 "I'm...?"
 You shook your head.
 "Of- of course I must be dreaming.
 I'm small and--" You paused, eyes narrowing. "...Hang on...
-Something happened.
+Something... happened.
 Didn't it?"

 "Indeed, indeed!"
 He beamed.
 "And now we are both truly free, free of the puppetmaster who sought to play his games~!"
 He looked especially pleased about this fact.